0x53616E/SanConverterGUI-Release/README.md

 ---

 ### Revert Logic
-The Converter can revert all Audition BeatUp.`slk` and all Audition One-Two Party.`slk`into an Stepmania `.SSC` file which is fully editable.
+The Converter reverts all Audition BeatUp.`slk` and all Audition One-Two Party.`slk`into an Stepmania `.SSC` file.

 ---